jdmichaud/wasm-toolkit/README.md

 # wasm-toolkit

-Ensure an environment to compile to WASM.
-Either use the local clang installation or provides statically build binaries for WASM workflows.
+Ensures your environment can compile C/C++ code to freestanding WASM.
+Either use the local `clang` installation or provides statically build binaries.

 # How to install